nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 The Class diagram below show how Transaction-related classes interact with each other and theirs components. `Transaction` object contains `transactionId`, `itemName`, `itemId`, `borrower`, `duration`, `createdAt`, `returnedAt` and `moneyTransacted` attributes.
 Among those, `transactionId` is created by `IdGenerator`'s static method and dates are formatted by `DateParser`.
 Transactions are stored in `TransactionList`, which will be loaded and written on the file by `TransactionStorage`
-(inherits from `Storage`) whenever Upcycle runs or exits.
+(inherits from `Storage`) whenever a command is executed successfully.
 All transaction-related commands operate mainly on a list of transaction (transactionList:TransactionList)

 Some unimportant methods are ignored in this diagram, for example, some "get" methods, and some in [Storage class](#37-storage-component)